bredd/byu-itc-252.github.io/Extra/Lab5.md

 ## Part 2: Memory Mountain

 This part requires Linux or the Windows Subsystem for Linux.
-If you have a Mac, do the tests on one of the lab computers and then complete the graphing and writeup on whatever computer you prefer.
+Use whatever system you used for the Binary Bomb and Buffer Overflow Labs.

-1. In your textbook, the memory mountain test is shown in section 6.6.1 (page 641).
+1. In your textbook, the memory mountain test is described in section 6.6.1 (page 639).
 This test shows the different levels of cache, and virtual memory
 2. First, get information on the type of caches your system has.
     * On **Linux**, install **cpuid** with the command `sudo apt install cpuid`.
     * Run **cpuid** and save the output to a text file.
 E.g. `cpuid > cpuid.txt`